Eco-engineers of sustainable developments

 Materials recycled: 6,710 tonnes

-In 2018, we started an NGO that builds MRF Material Recovery Facilities, and we have now grown a team, capable of growing more facilities and village partnerships by themselves.
-By 2022, the combined facilities that we helped build around the region of Gianyar, Bali had recycled 24,747 tonnes – this is equivalent to the waste Jakarta’s entire city produces in 4 days.
+In 2018, we started an NGO that builds MRF Material Recovery Facilities, and we have now grown a team capable of growing more facilities and village partnerships by themselves.
+By 2022, the combined facilities that we helped build around the region of Gianyar, Bali had recycled 24,747 tonnes – this is equivalent to the waste that Jakarta’s entire city produces in 4 days.

-What does 2022 look like for you?
+What does the future look like for you?

 What do you love most about Bali?